 To grade the round cut, the GIA has a system specifically for unmodified round cut stones.
 It ranges from excellent to poor cut.
 An excellent round cut would be the best value for money when buying a round cut stone.
-The very good or good cut are workable alternatives that’ll get you a diamond with above-average brilliance and fire.
-While the round cut is characterized by smooth rounded edges all through, the princess cut has sharp corners.
-It has a square shape hence the likening to the base of an inverted pyramid.
+The very good or good cut are workable alternatives and will get you a diamond with above-average brilliance and fire.
+Whereas the round cut is characterized by smooth rounded edges throughout, the princess cut has sharp corners.
+It has a square shape, hence the likening to the base of an inverted pyramid.
 Being a square-shaped stone means it has pointed, sharp corners that are susceptible to chipping.
 You can chamfer the corners for a smooth edge, but you risk affecting brilliance.
-So, you’re better off leaving the stone intact and being cautions with it instead.
+Therefore, you will be better off leaving the stone intact and being cautious with it instead.
 Unfortunately, the GIA has no cut grading scale for princess cut diamonds.
 For princess cut analysis, the AGS proportions and light performance grading system outweighs the rest of the grading criteria.
 To get insights on the ideal dimensions of a princess cut stone, see table 2 below.

 Table 2.
 Chart of the Depth, Table and Other Percentages for a Princess Cut